13 Tips in Choosing Unique Vacation Destinations

 Try out a new experience.
-Our 70 year old friends whom we thought were not that adventurous went for a balloon ride.
-Go ride an elephant or a camel.
+Our 70-year-old friends, whom we thought were not that adventurous, went for a balloon ride.
+Ride an elephant or a camel.

 Why not, for example, go for some of the sacred vacation destinations?

 Visit the Fatima Shrine in Portugal.
-Visit Lourds in France.
+Visit Lourdes in France.
 Or go on a pilgrimage to Santiago de Compostela.
 Yes, why not?
 You don't have to be a spiritual buff, just curious.

 Take a different trip and maybe this time, nourish your soul.
 Stay at a temple.
-Temple stays are quite an experience and you don't have to be a spiritual person to have this experience.
-The monks may be able share some wisdom with you
+Temple stays are quite an experience, and you don't have to be a spiritual person to have this experience.
+The monks may be able to share some wisdom with you.

 3. Choose your destination based on your travel goals

-Not a major goal setting please.
+Not a significant goal setting, please.
 Just have a clear idea of why you want to hit the road.

 4. Choose destinations unique in your preferred setting